nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-11-30-payment_processing.md

 Some payment automation tools also offer fraud detection and prevention features, such as real-time transaction monitoring and machine learning algorithms that can detect unusual patterns or behaviors.

 ### Managing Failed Transactions

-Another challenge of payment automation is managing failed transactions.

 Automated payments can fail for a variety of reasons, such as insufficient funds, expired credit cards, or technical issues.